selvapuram/embl_ebi_practical_test/README.md

 ![Select maven projects to import](images/Eclipse/eclipse-2.png)

-To run and debug recruiment from STS(Spring Tool Suite), spring boot dashboard has everything to run and debug.
+To run and debug embl_ebi_practical_test from STS(Spring Tool Suite), spring boot dashboard has everything to run and debug.